shetharp/gatsby-theme-polaroid/README.md

 ### Changing homepage text

 - To edit the hero text ("Ahoy!
-This is Galleon &ndash; a Gatsby theme...), create a file at `src/@shetharp/gatsby-theme-galleon/texts/hero.mdx` to shadow the text.
+This is Polaroid &ndash; a Gatsby theme...), create a file at `src/@shetharp/gatsby-theme-polaroid/texts/hero.mdx` to shadow the text.
-- To edit the projects part below "Latest posts", create a file at `src/@shetharp/gatsby-theme-galleon/texts/bottom.mdx` to shadow the contents.
+- To edit the projects part below "Latest posts", create a file at `src/@shetharp/gatsby-theme-polaroid/texts/bottom.mdx` to shadow the contents.